-Pension expense: The City proportionated share of Plan pension expense was \$205,330 for nonhazardous service employees.
+Pension expense: The City proportionated share of Plan pension expense was \$153,267 for nonhazardous service employees.

 Deferred Outflows and Deferred Inflows: Since certain expense items are amortized over closed periods each year, the deferred portions of these items must be tracked annually.
 If the amounts serve to reduce pension expense they are labeled as deferred inflows.
 If they increase pension expense, they are labeled deferred outflows.
 The amortization of these amounts is accomplished on a level dollar basis, with no interest included in the deferred amounts.
 Experience gains/losses and the impact of changes in actuarial assumptions, if any are amortized over the average remaining service life of the active and inactive System members at the beginning of the fiscal year.
+Investment gains and losses are amortized over a fixed five-year period.